navigation

 Heritage

-The ideas behind HIM originated in the COVESA VSS project, when interest started to be raised for using it for of not only resource data but also service data, and for different domains than the legacy VSS passenger car domain.
+The ideas behind HIM originated in the COVESA VSS project, when interest started to be raised for using it for of not only Data but also service data, and for different domains than the legacy VSS passenger car domain.
 This may explain why examples in this documentation are often taken from that domain.